Total and Permanent Disability Discharge

 You may start the application process on-line.
 The Department’s contractor Nelnet will then send you a partially completed form with your on-line responses filled in.
 You will need to complete this form and send by regular mail.
 You do not have to start on-line.
 You can also fill out the entire form on your own and send by regular mail.
 You must use the most recent form to apply.
 You only have to send one application to Nelnet even if you have a number of different loan holders.
 It is a good idea to send by certified mail and get a receipt.
 The applications should be mailed to U.S. Department of Education, P.O.
 Box 87130, Lincoln, NE 68501-7130.

 Nelnet will review your application and will send approved applications to the Department of Education for final approval.
 If the Department approves the application, you will get a notice stating that your loan is discharged and notices about the three year monitoring period if applicable.
-You should also get a notice if the Department denies your application.
+You should also get a notice if the Department denies your application with a list of the reasons for denial.
 You may appeal denials to federal court.

 If you are approved, the discharge is effective as of the date the doctor signed the form or as of the date the Department received the SSA notice of award.
 Any payments received after the date the doctor signed the form or as of the date the Department of Education received the SSA notice of award must be returned.